Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon RX 6500 XT should be 10% quicker than the Radeon HD 6870 in general, due to its greater data rate. (explain)
+Memory BandwidthIn theory, the Radeon RX 6500 XT is 10% faster than the Radeon HD 6870 in general, due to its higher data rate. (explain)

-Texel RateThe Radeon RX 6500 XT will be a lot (more or less 179%) better at texture filtering than the Radeon HD 6870. (explain)
+Texel RateThe Radeon RX 6500 XT is quite a bit (approximately 179%) more effective at AF than the Radeon HD 6870. (explain)

-Pixel RateThe Radeon RX 6500 XT is a lot (about 144%) more effective at full screen anti-aliasing than the Radeon HD 6870, and capable of handling higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe Radeon RX 6500 XT should be much (about 144%) better at full screen anti-aliasing than the Radeon HD 6870, and will be capable of handling higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison